prdpx7/stock-alert/readme.md

 $ stock-alert help # show this help msg
 ```
 ## Tip
- * You could create a cronjon like this:
+ * You could create a cronjob like this:

 ```
+$ which stock-alert # it will give path of executable file
+$ crontab -e # command for opening crontab config
 # m     h        dom    mon      dow        commmand
-  */30  10-15   *    *   1-5   stock-alert desktop
+  */30  10-15     *      *       1-5    /path/to/stock-alert desktop

 # run in every thirty mintute b/w 10am to 3pm from monday to friday
 ```